geraintpalmer/SAS-R/LabSheets/Week_09.md

 - Solve differential equations numerically using Sage;
 - Plot the results of the above.

+A YouTube playlist with all the videos for this lab sheet can be found [here](http://www.youtube.com/playlist?list=PLnC5h3PY-znzOZOAOVo6k_b-zDxjBr-x4).

 1. **TICKABLE** The general syntax for solving a differential equation of the form $f(x, y)== g(x, y)$ is shown below:

     ~~~{.python}